mimoduo/mimogear/docs/deployment/gh-pages.md

 ## Direct Deployment

-Deploying sites directly to gh-pages can be accomplished through the command line rather than through Travis CI:
+Deploying sites directly to the gh-pages branch can be accomplished through the command line rather than through Travis CI:

 ```sh
 gulp ghPages --base --min --production